 - They are your first and best teachers

-- They love you unconditionally
+- Parents love you unconditionally

 - They champion you and lift you up

-- They sacrificed for your benefit
+- Parents sacrifice for your benefit

 These days, with the divorce rate as high as it is, some kids sadly don’t live in a 2 parent household.
 That’s not to make single parents feel bad; I grew up with a single mom and am divorced myself.

-Even in a reduced capacity, kids need both parents actively involved and if we need to sacrifice to make that happen or put aside differences with our ex, then that’s what needs to happen.
+Even in a reduced capacity, kids need both parents actively involved.
+And if we need to sacrifice to make that happen or put aside differences with our ex, then that’s what needs to happen.

 Do all parents love their child?